Artifacts

 1. Select Components, and then select a Component.

-2. Select Components Artifacts to display the artifact list for that component.
+2. Select Components Artifacts to display the artifact list.

 Deployment history